rdz-oss/BattyBirdNET-Pi/README.md

 ```sh
 30 2 * * * /path/to/your_backup_script.sh
 ```
 You can also automate a push to an S3 bucket from the Pi.
 For that, you need an S3 bucket from some cloud provider and a configuration of rsync that points to that bucket.
+Examples of rsync use can be found on the internet, e.g. https://linuxhandbook.com/rsync-command-examples/ .

 ### Debugging
 Some useful commands to check if services are up and their status